kylesayrs/distance-optimization/README.md

 | change_temperature | -0.007 |

 ### Massachusetts Cities/Towns ###
-I collected distance information about cities and towns in Massachusetts from Google Maps I assume that the Earth is flat for this local area (triangles add up to 180º).
+I collected distance information about cities and towns in Massachusetts from Google Maps.
+I assume that the Earth is flat for this local area (triangles add up to 180º).
 I was able to achieve a loss of 0.0287 after 30000 steps.

 Local positions